 NBC News

-Holding a bachelors in law LLB from Pune and masters in law LLM from Nottingham Trent University UK where she presented her dissertation on the need for India to amend its shipping laws in light of the recent changes made by UK.
-Her dissertation received an exceptional distinction.
+Ms. Aufa Karnalkar is a distinguished corporate lawyer and legal educator with a strong academic and professional background in maritime and corporate law.
+She holds an LLB from Pune and an LLM from Nottingham Trent University (UK), where her dissertation on the need for India to amend its shipping laws—considering recent changes in the UK—earned exceptional distinction.

 Give your career a boost with S&B professional services.